Original Rules and AwardsWelcome!

 Associates, please take a picture of your operating location, including a branded shopping cart or a recognizable portion of a Walmart (or Sam’s Club) branded store.
 Selfies are encouraged, and extra points will be awarded for any operating picture that includes a Walmart greeter or security staff member.
 Big points and notoriety is yours if you operate shopping cart mobile /wm/m/p, but be careful and wear a high-vis vest!

 Pictures and logs can be submitted for award credit.
 More to follow on this later.

 Please view and also participate in defining the awards scheme on the WMPLOTA Wiki.

 How did this all get started?

-On April 14, Chris K7TAB operated from the EM99/FM09 gridline, which just happened to run through a Walmart parking lot in Morgantown, WV.
+Prior to that, on April 14 2018, Chris K7TAB operated from the EM99/FM09 gridline, which just happened to run through a Walmart parking lot in Morgantown, WV.
 When Chris posted this activation to Twitter, many other rovers in the amateur satellite community mentioned how they also had operated from Walmart parking lots across the country, which also happened to be conveniently located on gridlines.